GridPlus/cryptobridge-contracts/README.md

 # Cryptobridge Contracts

+## This module was experimental and has been deprecated in favor of superior Plasma designs within the Ethereum community

 **WARNING:**
 This package is functional, but is unaudited and in still in development.
 It should not be used in production systems with large amounts of value.